Potato Crust Herb Quiche

 I chopped lots of fresh basil, sliced my lovely tomatoes, lots of cheese (because I am a cheese lover), and seasoned with just a little salt and cayenne pepper.

-During winter months, I often make a spinach quiche with or without some type of meat, but quiche is really just a great way to empty out the fridge with a little of this-and-that!
+During winter months, I often make a spinach quiche with or without some type of meat, which tastes much like my Homemade Spanakopita.

 Herb and summer garden quiche.